BrockCSC/Notivate/README.md

 # Notivate

 Notivate is a platform for peer learning among students.
-It encourages students to consolidate their understanding into notes, from which others that learn, review, and give feedback.
+It encourages students to consolidate their understanding into notes, from which others can learn, review, and give feedback.
 With Notivate, you have access to a global community of passionate learners ready to learn and share their knowledge.

 ## New to Flutter?